 You must submit documentation to verify your Indigenous identity by emailing a photocopy of your Native, Inuit, or Métis status card to email@example.com no later than February 15.
 We recommend sending your documentation early in the application cycle, as applications may be assessed prior to February 15.

-Native Law Centre Summer Program at the University of Saskatchewan
+Indigenous Law Centre Summer Program at the University of Saskatchewan

-In 2018, UCalgary Law became one of the newest partner schools with the Native Law Centre Summer Program at the University of Saskatchewan.
+In 2018, UCalgary Law became one of the newest partner schools with the Indigenous Law Centre Summer Program at the University of Saskatchewan.
 This is an eight-week (beginning of May to end of June) program that provides you an opportunity to study first-year Property Law (a required course) before beginning law school in the fall.
 Many students take this course as a condition of their acceptance to law school.